verrazzano/docs/content/en/docs/setup/install/customizing/dns.md

 ### Create an OCI API secret in the target cluster

 To communicate with OCI DNS to manage DNS records, Verrazzano needs to be made aware of the necessary API credentials.
-A generic Kubernetes secret must be created in the cluster's `default` namespace with the required credentials.
+A generic Kubernetes secret must be created in the cluster's `verrazzano-install` namespace with the required credentials.
 That secret must then be referenced by the custom resource that is used to install Verrazzano.

 After you have an OCI API key ready for use, create a YAML file, `oci.yaml`, with the API credentials in the form: